-We have contracted with various vendors to provide research and development services.
-The terms of these agreements usually require an initiation fee and monthly or periodic payments over the term of the agreement, ranging from 2 months to 36 months.
+We have contracted with various vendors for research and development services.
+The terms of these agreements usually require an initiation fee and monthly or periodic payments over the term of the agreement, ranging from two months to 36 months.
 The costs to be incurred are estimated and are subject to revision.
-As of June 30, 2013, the total contract value of these agreements was approximately \$20,888,410 and we made payments totaling \$19,066,863 under the terms of the agreements.
+As of September 30, 2013, the total contract value of these agreements was approximately \$21,511,134 and we made payments totaling \$19,482,775 under the terms of the agreements.
 All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements.

 On September 9, 2010, we and three of our key executives entered into Amended and Restated Employment Agreements.
 The Amended and Restated Employment Agreements replace the prior employment contracts entered into on August 10, 2009.
-We entered into the Amended and Restated Employment Agreements in order to provide the key executives with: (i) an automatic one year renewal upon the expiration of the initial three year term and upon each consecutive year term unless such employment with the Company is terminated earlier by the Company or the executives; (ii) an annual base salary adjustment for inflation as determined by the Consumer Price Index subject to review by the Company's Compensation Committee; (iii) an increase in the Company provided life insurance coverage from an amount equal to two times the executive's annual base salary to an amount equal to four times the executive's annual base salary; and (iv) a one-time cash payment, subject to applicable withholding requirements under applicable state and federal law, in an amount equal to the executive's increased income tax costs as a result of payments made to the executive by the Company under the change of control provisions of the Amended and Restated Employment Agreement.
+We entered into the Amended and Restated Employment Agreements in order to provide each of the key executives with: (i) an automatic one-year renewal upon the expiration of the initial three-year term and upon each consecutive year term unless such employment with us is terminated earlier by us or the executive; (ii) an annual base salary adjustment for inflation as determined by the Consumer Price Index subject to review by our Compensation Committee; (iii) an increase in the life insurance coverage from an amount equal to two times the executive's annual base salary to an amount equal to four times the executive's annual base salary; and (iv) a one-time cash payment, subject to applicable withholding requirements under applicable state and federal law, in an amount equal to the executive's increased income tax costs as a result of payments made to the executive by us under the change of control provisions of the Amended and Restated Employment Agreement.
 Other than these changes, the new contracts have substantially similar terms to the executives' prior employment agreements.
-The agreements resulted in annual commitments of \$350,000 to Dr. Chang H. Ahn, our former CEO and current Chief Scientist, \$250,000, to Mr. Rick Soni, our President and Chief Operating Officer, and \$215,000 for Mr. Tae Heum Jeong, our Chief Financial Officer.
+The agreements resulted in annual commitments of \$350,000 to Dr. Chang H. Ahn, our former Chief Executive Officer and current Chief Scientist, \$250,000, to Mr. Rick Soni, our President and Chief Operating Officer, and \$250,000 to Mr. Tae Heum Jeong, our Chief Financial Officer.

-Effective as of February 4, 2013, the Company entered into an employment agreement with Dr. Peter Suzdak to serve as the Company's Chief Executive Officer for a term of two years with the option to renew the employment agreement for additional one-year periods thereafter until terminated.
-Pursuant to the employment agreement the Company agreed to pay Dr. Suzdak an annual base salary of \$330,000, with the option of a discretionary annual cash bonus of up to forty percent of his base salary, as determined by performance objectives and milestones set by the Board of Directors.
+Effective as of February 4, 2013, we entered into an employment agreement with Dr. Peter Suzdak to serve as our Chief Executive Officer for a term of two years with the option to renew the employment agreement for additional one-year periods thereafter until terminated.
+Pursuant to that employment agreement, we agreed to pay Dr. Suzdak an annual base salary of \$330,000, with the option of a discretionary annual cash bonus of up to 40% of his base salary, as determined by performance objectives and milestones set by the Board of Directors.